halflumi/rust-advertisement/Hot-Patching in Rust.md

 As we can see, hot-patching in Rust doesn't have much of a difference from that in C++.

 Well, if we look closely we can spot that the function offset of the patch target `EchoOncePerSecond` has changed from `0x31C0` to `0x1120`.
-Though you would get the offset by probing the PDB file in both cases, that's not really different either.
+Though you would get the offsets by probing the PDB file in both cases, there isn't really a difference either.

 In the best-case scenario, it won't be necessary for us to lean so hard on probing the address of un-exported functions.
-If a function is designed to be patchable we would want to export it and also stops the function mangling.
+If a function is designed to be patchable we would want to export it and turn off name mangling.
 We have syntaxes like this in C++:

 ```c++
 extern "C" void __declspec(dllexport) EchoOncePerSecond() {}